Palycraft/MCServer/README.md

-# MCServer
+# USE /master/recipies ONLY
-Files for MC server
+Please do not use the Subsection "resources" for editing recipies!